DannyVarod/Training/data-modelling-columnar-dbs.md

 Prefer storing table with sensitive data in a relational database and not in same database as the rest of the data.

-Columnar database usually do not have database generated GUIDs/UUIDs or auto-increment IDs, if they do, then still do NOT use them.
+Columnar databases usually do not have database generated GUIDs/UUIDs or auto-increment IDs, if they do, then still do NOT use them.

 ## Variant / JSON column

-Some columnar database do not enforce a pre-defined struct for sub objects / array items (e.g. RedShift and Snowflake), do not abuse this for storing different object types / classes / message schemas in the same table under a variant / JSON column.
+Some columnar databases do not enforce a pre-defined struct for sub objects / array items (e.g. RedShift and Snowflake), do not abuse this for storing different object types / classes / message schemas in the same table under a variant / JSON column.
 Different types should be in different tables or columns (however, polymorphism within reason is OK).

 ## Choosing primary keys and Naming columns